mccrobie2000/AirExplorer/README.md

 	[OrderBy(typeof=(Country), Name="Country.Name")]
 	public int CountryId { get; set; }

+	This is called an "OrderByJoin".
+The caller specifies "CountryId" as the sort field, but the actual sorting column is Country.Name - a property in a foreign entity.

 Getting names of properties that can be ordered by
 --------------------------------------------------
 string fieldToSort = OrderByExtensions.GetOrderByFields<Airport>()[0];